A few moments after the meeting had ended, Mmayen rushed into the office reception, breathing heavily.

-After work, he’d driven her to her house to get some of her clothes and toiletries for the weekend stay at his house.
+After work, he drove her to her house to get some of her clothes and toiletries for the weekends stay at his house.

 On their way back from Mmayen’s house, they stopped by at a wine bar in Victoria Island.

 “This is where I loved to be when Sarafina was in my life,” Kenechukwu said.

 “I thought your ex was Gina?
 You once mentioned Gina to me.”

 “Yeah, she was the girl I loved so much.”